nomeincodice/nomeincodice/README.md

 I'm a Web Developer with some skill.
 Just one o two 🤣

+Usually I don't know what I'm doing but it's ok.

 <!--
 **nomeincodice/nomeincodice** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.